-Grievance: An alleged infraction or inconsistency in the administration of a City Code or rule and regulation of the Human Resources Director, Departmental or Municipal Court rule, and/or regulation, policy, procedure, or provision of this labor agreement.
+Grievance: An alleged infraction or inconsistency in the administration of a City Code or rule and regulation of the Human Resources Director, Departmental rule, and/or regulation, policy, procedure, or provision of this labor agreement.

-Applicability: This process shall apply to any employee who has been determined by the Public Employee Relations Board to be included within the appropriate unit of police officers and PSOs in the City of Topeka, Kansas.
+Applicability: This process shall apply to any employee who has been determined by the Public Employee Relations Board to be included within the appropriate unit of police officers in the City of Topeka, Kansas.

-Employee Representation: FOP Lodge #3 will be allowed to designate one (1) primary and one (1) alternate PSO, in addition to ten (10) police officer bargaining unit members as FOP Representatives to assist employees in presenting a grievance as provided herein.
+Employee Representation: FOP Lodge #3 will be allowed to designate ten (10) police officer bargaining unit members as FOP Representatives to assist employees in presenting a grievance as provided herein.